TAN Project: Building countries’ capacity to scale up nutrition by working with governments to reduce malnutrition

 TAN uses a country-driven, coordinated approach to ensure that all partners committed to improving nutrition outcomes – whether they are national governments, civil society, community groups, donors, business or academic networks – are connected and consulted, and that all systems for nutrition delivery are better harmonized to achieve maximum impact.

-SUPPORTING DFID’S TECHNICAL ASSISTANCE FOR NUTRITION (TAN) PROJECT
+SUPPORTING FCDO’S TECHNICAL ASSISTANCE FOR NUTRITION (TAN) PROJECT

-Through UKaid funding from the UK Government Department for International Development (DFID), NTEAM’s TAN Project will provide support and assistance to countries that have joined the SUN Movement as part of their efforts to improve the nutritional status of their populations – especially women and children.
+Through UKaid funding from the UK Government Foreign, Commonwealth and Development Office (FCDO), NTEAM’s TAN Project will provide support and assistance to countries that have joined the SUN Movement as part of their efforts to improve the nutritional status of their populations – especially women and children.

 The Nutrition International component of the Technical Assistance Project for Nutrition (Nutrition International-TAN), seeks to improve the capacity of SUN countries to design, plan, manage and monitor the delivery of multi-sectoral national nutrition plans, and to generate, learn from and adopt knowledge that works.
 This happens through direct technical assistance (TA) provision to support needs identified through a consultative process, led by the SUN country Focal Points, and through short-term TA to the SUN Movement Secretariat (SMS).